SYNR-AI/cloudranger/README.md

 # cloudranger

-`cloudranger` is a Go library designed to identify cloud provider information from IP addresses, with current support for AWS and GCP.
+`cloudranger` is a Go library designed to identify cloud provider information from IP addresses.

 It functions without any external runtime dependencies, as IP range data is stored internally.
 Meant for high throughput, low-latency environments, `cloudranger` also focuses on rapid startup, loading in under 4ms.
 You can verify this on your system by running `make bench` and checking the `BenchmarkNew` results.